MultiAdaptive/.github/profile/README.md

 Find out more about Domicon -> [click here](https://github.com/domicon-labs/document)

+A brief introduction to KZG polynomial commitment scheme -> [click here](https://github.com/domicon-labs/document/blob/main/KZG-Polynomial-Commitments.md)

 ## 1. What is Domicon?

-Domicon is an Ethereum bandwidth scaling solution designed to provide secure and efficient **data availability** (DA) services for Layer 2/Rollup ecosystem.
+Domicon is an Ethereum bandwidth scaling solution designed to provide secure and efficient **data availability** (DA) services for the Layer 2/Rollup ecosystem.
 It consists of a broadcast layer responsible for data broadcasting and a storage layer responsible for long-term data storage.
-Domicon's ingenious utilization of the Kate-Zaverucha-Goldberg (KZG) polynomial commitment enables data broadcasting, data sampling and aggregated auditing of full data, truly ensuring the integrity and reliability of data in propagation and storage.
+Domicon's ingenious utilization of the Kate-Zaverucha-Goldberg (KZG) polynomial commitment enables data broadcasting, data sampling, and aggregated auditing of full data, truly ensuring the integrity and reliability of data in propagation and storage.

 Build Rollup  with Domicon as the DA  layer will get the fastest data confirm experience, the most secure data protection, and the most cost-effective data fees.